fkarg/fkarg.github.io/home/now.md

 (Never seen a now page before?
 [Here][nnn] is what it’s all about.)

 ## Studying
-I moved to Karlsruhe in October 2019 to do my Masters degree in Computer Science.
+I moved to Karlsruhe in October 2019 to do my Master's degree in Computer Science.
 Maybe I'll be done in 2023.
 I really enjoy being a student, but I don't really enjoy, you know, exams.